aisstream/aisstream/README.md

 ### Whats New!

 1. **Subscription MMSI filters**.
-Users can now only recieve messages from the vessels they choose by specifying a list of MMSIs in the `FilterShipMMSI` subscription property when setting their subscription.
+Users can now only recieve messages from the vessels they choose by specifying a list of MMSIs in the `FiltersShipMMSI` subscription property when setting their subscription.

 1. **Subscription message type filters**.
 Users can now only recieve messages of the types they choose by specifying a list of aisstream.io message types in the `FilterMessageTypes` subscription property when setting their subscription.